kd7lxl/docker-dmrlink/README.md

         -v $(pwd)/dmrlink.cfg:/opt/bridge/dmrlink.cfg \
         bridget

-You can create at many of these containers are you want to host multiple instances on one host.
+You can create as many of these containers as you want to serve multiple instances from one host.
 Just remember to give them each a unique port number or IP address and name.

 Start the bridget container:

     docker start -a bridget

-`-a` attaches the terminal to the container.
+`-a` attaches your terminal to the container.
 This is useful for testing.
 To instead run it in the background, remove the `-a`:

     docker start bridget